-The target for these intervention are buildings which have acquired a relevant importance within the urban and territorial context due to specific architectural and artistic values, and have suffered major changes through the years, both in terms of their architectural and architectural and artistic values, and have suffered major changes through the years, both in terms of their architectural architectur tural elements as well as of their internal functional distribution.
+The target for these intervention are buildings which have acquired a relevant importance within the urban and territorial context due to specific architectural and artistic values, and have suffered major changes through the years, both in terms of their architectural elements as well as of their internal functional distribution.
 Two components that through the years have assumed and consolidated a character, as if they were integral parts of the building.